Domenico Flabanico: Early life

-Before Flabanico took office, there was significant chaos in Venice.
-His predecessor had abdicated the position of Doge following extensive public pressure to reinstate Otto Orseolo, but when it was found out that Otto Orseolo was dying, Domenico Orseolo, Otto's less popular relative, attempted to seize the dogeship.
+Otto Orseolo died before reaching Venice.
+In his place, his relative Domenico Orseolo was elected doge, but after ruling for only one day he was forced to flee.
 There was public outcry in Republic of Venice regarding the apparent onset of a nepotistic hereditary monarchy.
 Flabanico, being a successful merchant and a popular individual, but less than noble, was elected to spite the notion that royal blood was required for the position.
+Flabanico was still in exile at the time, at an unspecified location in Italy.
+The event is traditionally dated to 1032, although it may have occurred several months earlier, in late 1031.